ClojureBridge/tones/curriculum/01-piano-chords.md

 more general.
 That's because the function can make only c3 major chord, but a bunch of other chords are out there... a bunch of functions for each chord doesn't make sense.
 "Ha, ha!
-I should change the function that takes arguments," she shouted and smiled.
+I should change the function so that it will take arguments," she shouted and smiled.

 Since the `chord` function takes two arguments, root and chord-name, the function needs two arguments, also.